 - Drywall and related materials

-Based on your needs, lay out the home theater with planning software or on paper.
-Be sure to specify the locations of the screen, the media device closet, all seating arrangements, and the location of electric outlets and lighting.
+Lay out the space with planning software or on paper.
+While designing your home theater room, be sure to specify the locations of the screen, the media device closet, all seating arrangements, and the location of electric outlets and lighting.

 For a home theater that you are building from scratch, frame the interior walls.
 Even if you are using an existing room, you may still need to define the home theater space by building a wall or two.